Extending Bell's Theorem: Nonlocality via Measurement Dependence

 If Charlie can prepare appropriate sub-ensembles of $K$, then at least one of Alice or Bob can signal. \end{quote} \begin{quote} \emph{Proof}.\\ By Lemma~2, any sub-ensemble with weight $\tfrac{1}{2}\leq\alpha\leq1$ in $K$ satisfies for each chain on average either (\ref{corr}) or (\ref{anticorr}) with $\delta=2\gamma$.
 By Lemma~1, one of these sub-ensembles also satisfies (\ref{10}) for some combination of settings.
 Since $\varepsilon\geq4n\gamma$, this sub-ensemble satisfies (\ref{9}) for that combination of settings, and thus both the premises of Theorem~1$'$.
 Therefore, if Charlie can prepare such a sub-ensemble of $K$, then at least one of Alice or Bob can signal. \end{quote}

-With $4\varepsilon<2$, this is just a more complicated version of Theorem~1$'$.
-But with $4\varepsilon\geq2$, it can be seen as a version of Bell's theorem.
 As before, if we assume MI we have learnt nothing new: the standard version of Bell's theorem implies that, given OI, if Charlie is able to prepare appropriate sub-ensembles of an ensemble that violates the Bell inequalities, then one of Alice or Bob can signal by exploiting the violation of PI.
-But if MI is violated, then we have an \emph{extension} of Bell's theorem: under the assumption that an ensemble reproduces an additional finite set of joint probabilities, and given OI, if Charlie is able to prepare appropriate sub-ensembles of an ensemble that violates the Bell inequalities, we have shown that \emph{also in this case} one of Alice or Bob can signal; and if PI is satisfied they can only do so \emph{by exploiting the violation of MI}.\footnote{We cannot relax the assumption of OI, because in that case quantum mechanics itself provides a counterexample.}
+But if MI is violated, then we have an \emph{extension} of Bell's theorem: under the assumption that an ensemble reproduces an additional finite set of conditional probabilities, and given OI, if Charlie is able to prepare appropriate sub-ensembles of an ensemble that violates the Bell inequalities, we have shown that \emph{also in this case} one of Alice or Bob can signal; and if PI is satisfied they can only do so \emph{by exploiting the violation of MI}.\footnote{We cannot relax the assumption of OI, because in that case quantum mechanics itself provides a counterexample.}